Towards Understanding Sparse Filtering: A Theoretical Perspective: Introduction

-\citet{Ngiam2011} first put forward the idea of an alternative way to perform unsupervised learning.
-Most of the successful algorithms may be described as \emph{data distribution learning} algorithms, that is, algorithms that try to learn new representations which better model the underlying probability distribution that generated the data.
-In contrast, they proposed the possibility of developing \emph{feature distribution learning} algorithms, that is, algorithms which try to learn a new representation having desirable properties, without the need of taking into account the problem of modeling the distribution of the data.
+In 2011, \citet{Ngiam2011} proposed a novel unsupervised learning framework for generating sparse representations.
+Most of the successful unsupervised algorithms may be described as \emph{data distribution learning} algorithms that try to learn new representations which better model the underlying probability distribution that generated the data.
+In contrast, they proposed the possibility of developing \emph{feature distribution learning} algorithms that try to learn a new representations having desirable properties, without the need of taking into account the problem of modeling the distribution of the data.

 Consistently with the feature distribution learning framework, they defined an algorithm named \emph{sparse filtering}, which ignores the problem of learning the data distribution and instead focuses only on optimizing the sparsity of the learned representations.
 Sparse filtering proved to be an excellent algorithm for unsupervised learning: it is extremely simple to tune since it has only a single hyper-parameter to select; it scales very well with the dimension of the input; it is easy to implement; and, more importantly, it was shown to achieve state-of-the-art performance on image recognition and phone classification \citep{Ngiam2011, Goodfellow2013, Romaszko2013}.
 Thanks to its success and to the simplicity of implementing and integrating the algorithm in already existing machine learning systems, sparse filtering was adopted in many real-world applications \citep[see, for instance, the works of ][]{Dong2014, Raja2015, Lei2015, Ryman2016}.